oktopuslinky/cs4348project1/devlog.md

 SESSION START
 Now that I have finished the code for the logger and encrypt files, I will be working on the final file necessary, which is the driver file.
 For this file, I will essentially need to create something that allows for the user to select a certain command and input the necessary information.
 This will be done in a while loop until the user chooses to break out with 'QUIT'.
 The 5 commands are password, encrypt, decrypt, history, and quit.
 Therefore, I will need an if-elif-else block to address each menu option.

+# 10/29/2025 7:00 PM

+SESSION END
+I have finished all of the code for the driver, logger and encrypt.py files.
+I have also tested these files to ensure that they adhere to the assignment guidelines.
+Therefore, I am now finished with the project.
+I learned a lot from this project, such as how processes work in Python, how to implement the Vigenere algorithm, and how to build an encryption/decryption program that logs all actions.
+This was an essential project that allowed me to explore the ideas we covered in class through code, and truly strengthened my understanding of the subject.
+I also did not know abou the Vigenere algorithm, and it was very interesting to understand and decode the math and code the algorithm as a program.